Back to Connecticut

 What This Bill Does

-• Requiring school-based health centers to use a screening tool for disordered eating behaviors among students in grades six through twelve.
+• Requires school-based health centers starting January 1, 2027, to use an evidence-based screening tool for disordered eating behaviors during annual assessments for students in grades six through twelve.

 Who It Names or Affects